cozy/cozy-stack/docs/sharing-design.md

 ### Description of a sharing

 -   An identifier (the same for all members of the sharing)
+-   A list of `groups`, with an ID, a name and the instance URL where it has been added
 -   A list of `members`.
 The first one is the owner.
-For each member, we have the URL of the cozy, a contact name, a public name, an email, a status, a read-only flag, and some credentials to authorize the transfer of data between the owner and the recipients.
+For each member, we have the URL of the cozy, a contact name, a public name, an email, a status, a read-only flag, a list of groups, a only-groups flag and some credentials to authorize the transfer of data between the owner and the recipients.
 The status can be:
     -   `owner` for the member that has created the sharing
     -   `mail-not-sent` for a member that has been added, but its invitation has not yet been sent (often, this status is used only for a few